jerryorta-dev/secureworks-app/README.md

 In this directory `src/app/features/sw-people/`:

+`sw-people.module.ts`: Module containing entire `sw-people` feature.
+Allows easily to transfer to a platform or another app.

 `store`:  Store of people added.

 `sw-group-bar-chart-container`: Chart Wrapping Component that manages data flow to the chart.